jackseceng/LinkShort/security.md

 ## Future security enhancements

 - Database entries are not encypted at rest, will implement with hashsums from extensions generated.
+Docummented in [issue 177](https://github.com/jackseceng/LinkShort/issues/177)